 We have three basic forces acting on particles:

-2) the weak nuclear force W (from its three mediating particles W+, W- , Z-null, in brief W)
+2) The weak nuclear force W (from Weak, its three mediating particles W+, W- , Z-null)

-3) and the strong nuclear force G (from its mediating particle the Gluon).
+3) The strong nuclear force G (from its mediating particle the Gluon).

-Itís a little inconvenient the particle of gravity, the Graviton, is beginning with a ”G” too.
+It's a little inconvenient the particle of gravity, the Graviton, is beginning with a

-Of all possible coupling 9 do exist, 12 donít.
+Bosons in circles, fermions in rectangles.
+Of all possible coupling 9 do exist, 12 don't.
 So the best part of the possible interactions does not exist.
-By example, electrons donít couple.
-Without photons they donít see each other.
-Photons donít couple with each other too.
+By example, electrons don't couple.
+Without photons they don't see each other.
+Photons don't couple with each other too.
 Their wavefunctions just superpose.
 So there are not too many interactions between the fundamental particles.

-The storyline ELECTRIC NET FORCE IN REAL MATTER (first two gray buttons) shows that P is a long-range force that becomes short-range when originating from a neat mixture of even amounts of positive and negative electric charges.
+The storyline ELECTRIC NET FORCE IN REAL MATTER (page 1 of this storyline) shows that P is a long-range force that becomes short-range when originating from a homogeneous mixture of even amounts of positive and negative electric charges.

-As discussed in the storyline NET FORCE IN QED (third button) the particles of the vacuum are not such a mixture.
+As discussed in the storyline NET FORCE IN QED (page 2 of this storyline) the electric charges of the vacuum are not such a mixture.
+It turns out the electric net force in one Feynman diagram is zero.
 The electric charges of two different superposing Feynman diagrams do not see each other.
-It turns out the electric net force in the vacuum is zero.

 The weak nuclear force - the weak force - is a force that can change taste.
-It can change the generation, or family, to which the particle belongs.
-In that quality it reacts with all known particles including itself, but except for the other two force-mediating particles, the photon and the gluon.
+And it can change the generation, or family, to which the particle belongs.
+In that quality it reacts with all known particles including itself, except for the other two force-mediating particles, the photon and the gluon.
 That is, the electric charges of the W+ and W- couple to the photon, but the photon and the gluon have zero taste.
 It is unknown whether this gives rise to a force in the meaning of an acceleration (change of velocity properties).
-As long as we have no reason to assume so, we suppose there isnít.
+As long as we have no reason to assume so, we suppose there isn't.
 And so there is no net force either.
-W is short-range because of the large mass of the W-particles.
+W is short-range because of the large mass of the W+W-Z0 particles.

-I sort the Higgs particle H0 amongst the weak force particles.
-But maybe I should do it the other way around: to sort the weak particles amongst the Higgs particles.
+In the scheme I sort the Higgs particle H0 amongst the weak force particles.

 That leaves only one candidate for a net force in the vacuum: the strong nuclear force.
 The strong coupling constant is about 1.
 Higher order Feynman diagrams (more particles involved) do contribute significantly to the superposition.
 As a matter of fact all possible diagrams contribute with nearly equal strength.